 Partnership for Change is a Norwegian, not-for-profit organisation that was set up in 2012.
 PfC is politically independent and non-denominational.
 The organisation is registered in the Foundation Registry and is a member of Frivillighet Norge, the Association of NGOs in Norway, and international organisations such as the European Venture Philanthropy Association (EVPA) and the Asian Venture Philanthropy Network (AVPN).
 Partnership for Change works to ensure economic independence for women and youth with a view to contributing to sustainable communities – economically, socially and environmentally.
-Our head office is in Oslo and we have projects in Myanmar, Ethiopia and Norway.
+Our head office is in Oslo and we have projects in Myanmar and Ethiopia.

 PfC’s head office in Oslo handles the foundation’s management and administration.
 In addition, we have country directors in Myanmar and Ethiopia.
 We also liaise with local project-related resources as required in the areas where we operate.
 Feel free to contact us – our philosophy is to work together with partners.
 Although we are a small organisation we achieve great things together with our partners.

 PfC develops and applies new tools, methods and forms of cooperation to address societal problems.
 We seek cooperation across a variety of sectors in order to build solutions that are sustainable – financially, socially and environmentally.
 PfC always works through local partners and employs business methods to create enduring results.
 Together with partners at the local and national levels we identify needs and arrive at the best solutions.
 We believe in local responsibility and ownership.

 Partnership is the underlying premise and philosophy that drives our work.
 By working together – bridging sectors and traditional dividing lines – we are able to achieve more.
 Not least, PfC is focused on working with business and industry and we have succeeded in establishing cooperation projects with dedicated partners, enabling us to carry out sustainable development projects.